The best walks in the Lake District

 Difficulty: Moderate

-In terms of spectacular Lake District scenery, Buttermere takes some beating.
-An idyllic lake framed by mountains, including two of the most distinct in the National Park.
 Fleetwith Pike may only be 648 metres tall but its shapely north-west ridge forms the backdrop to many a Lakeland postcard, while neighbouring Haystacks (587m) cuts a craggy silhouette against the skyline.

 The best way to get to know these fells is with a long route that also takes in Red Pike, High Stile and High Crag, giving you great views into the Ennerdale valley and the nearby peaks of Great Gable, Pillar and Scafell Pike.
 There are even two bothies tucked beneath Fleetwith Pike’s summit, which are great options if you want to turn this into an overnight trip.

-Get the The Buttermere Fells digital route
+Get the Buttermere Fells digital route from OS Maps

 Distance: 16.83km / 10.5 miles**